andresrodriguez55/andresrodriguez55.github.io/README.md

 The important points of the server are that it only accepts POST requests from the domain of this page, also that the server has been designed using the implementation of the model view controller (MVC) architecture. **To protect the information of the users I never expose out the attributes of their countries and IPs**.

+For the post actions related to administrative actions, they will **always be controlled with the user information**, so if, for example, a request is made to publish a post, the username and password of admin will also be expected, this is done to have greater security, also does not generate performance problems since there will only be one admin.

 ## Admin Panel

 ![](https://drive.google.com/uc?id=1QVpYxVbqpA7aU-f4AsU2v3dJlom5Gxnc)